thisdialynx/JetiTable/README.md

 #### You need a university-provided account to use this application.

 __What's working?__
-Sign in (navigation is broken at the moment)
+- Sign in ~~(navigation is broken at the moment)~~

 __What's planned?__
-Selective course selection catalog, showing the current schedule for the day, notifications of next classes and maybe something else
+- Catalog of selective disciplines
+- Daily class schedule
+- Notifications for next class
+- Full semester schedule (with details)

+The project is being developed from March 31, 2024